Tsum Valley Trek - 15 Days

 Wishlist

-Explore the hidden valley of the Manaslu region to wards Tibetan border by following the ancient salt trading route Tsum Valley, where you may find peace of mind and experience Buddhism and Tibetan culture.
+Explore the hidden valley of the Manaslu region towards the Tibetan border by following the ancient salt trading route, Tsum Valley, where you may find peace of mind and experience Buddhism and Tibetan culture.

 Highlights

-• Trek through Manaslu Conservation Area and enjoy pristine wildlife
+• Trek through the Manaslu Conservation Area and enjoy pristine wildlife

-• Visit Tsum valley and learn about the Tibetan lifestyle and culture whilst trek
+• Visit Tsum valley and learn about the Tibetan lifestyle and culture while trekking

 • Visit Rachen Gumba, Mu Gompa and Gumba Lungdang